 Tradition of excellence

-The University of British Columbia is a global centre for research and teaching, ranked among the top 20 public universities in the world.
+The University of British Columbia is a global center for research and teaching, ranked among the top 20 public universities in the world.
 Our school is recognized for its commitment to sustainable research, ranking 20th in the 2015 and 27th in the 2016 QS World University Rankings, the highest of all Canadian architecture schools.

 Vancouver is consistently named as one of the top five worldwide cities for livability and quality of life.
-With diverse geographic regions and climates, a rich, multi-cultural history and a dynamic arts and culture scene, Vancouver is an amazing place to work and study.
+With diverse geographic regions and climates, a rich, multi-cultural history, and a dynamic arts and culture scene, Vancouver is an amazing place to work and study.

 Our faculty are internationally renowned experts in their fields and have chosen to teach here in part because of our school’s reputation for excellence in research.
 Join us and you will learn from the people who are changing the way we think about design.

 With low faculty to student ratios, at SALA we get to know you by name.
 We are proud of our small studios, intimate seminars, and personalized learning opportunities.
 Our support structure ensures that you have a successful experience.
-From academic guidance to health and wellness, we have an array of services to help you achieve your personal, academic and professional goals.
+From academic guidance to health and wellness, we have an array of services to help you achieve your personal, academic, and professional goals.

 When entering our program, we pair you with a professional mentor.
 Our mentor roster includes many of the most prominent landscape architects in Vancouver.
 Paired with you through to licensure, your mentor will not only contribute to your experience while at SALA but will help make your transition from school to practice smoother.